jasonjoh/node-tutorial/README.md

     exports.getTokenFromCode = getTokenFromCode;

+### Getting the user's email address ###

+The token returned from `getTokenFromCode` doesn't just include the access token.
+It also includes an ID token.
+We can use this token to find out a few pieces of information about the logged on user.
+In this case, we want to get the user's email address.
+You'll see why we want this soon.

+Add a new function `getEmailFromIdToken` to `authHelper.js`.

+#### `getEmailFromIdToken` in the `.\authHelper.js` file ####

+	function getEmailFromIdToken(id_token) {
+	  // JWT is in three parts, separated by a '.' var token_parts = id_token.split('.');

+	  // Token content is in the second part, in urlsafe base64 var encoded_token = new Buffer(token_parts[1].replace("-", "_").replace("+", "/"), 'base64');

+	  var decoded_token = encoded_token.toString();

+	  var jwt = JSON.parse(decoded_token);

+	  // Email is in the preferred_username field return jwt.preferred_username
+	}

+	exports.getEmailFromIdToken = getEmailFromIdToken;

 Let's make sure that works.
-Modify the `authorize` function in the `index.js` file to use this helper function and display the return value.
+Modify the `authorize` function in the `index.js` file to use these helper functions and display the return values.
 Note that `getToken` function is asynchronous, so we need to implement a callback function to receive the results.

 #### Updated `authorize` function in `.\index.js` ####